jackiehjm/stx-docs/doc/source/backup/kubernetes/restoring-starlingx-system-data-and-storage.rst

 Restore Platform System Data and Storage
 ========================================

-You can perform a system restore \(controllers, workers, including or excluding storage nodes\) of a |prod| cluster from available system data and bring it back to the operational state it was when the backup procedure took place.
+You can perform a system restore \(controllers, workers, including or excluding storage nodes\) of a |prod| cluster from a previous system backup and bring it back to the operational state it was when the backup procedure took place.

 .. rubric:: |context|

-This procedure takes a snapshot of the etcd database at the time of backup, stores it in the system data backup, and then uses it to initialize the Kubernetes cluster during a restore.
-Kubernetes configuration will be restored and pods that are started from repositories accessible from the internet or from external repositories will start immediately. |prod|
-specific applications must be re-applied once a storage cluster is configured.
+Kubernetes configuration will be restored and pods that are started from repositories accessible from the internet or from external repositories will start immediately. |prod| specific applications must be re-applied once a storage cluster is configured.

+Everything is restored as it was when the backup was created, except for optional data if not defined.-

+See :ref:`Back Up System Data <backing-up-starlingx-system-data>` for more details on the backup.

 .. warning::

-    The system data backup file can only be used to restore the system from which the backup was made.
+    The system backup file can only be used to restore the system from which the backup was made.
 You cannot use this backup file to restore the system to different hardware.

-    To restore the data, use the same version of the boot image \(ISO\) that was used at the time of the original installation.
+    To restore the backup, use the same version of the boot image \(ISO\) that was used at the time of the original installation.

 The |prod| restore supports the following optional modes: